mluizvitor/albedo-wallpaper-cropper/README.md

 ![](.github/application-list-export-single.png)

-A zip file will be downloaded containing the normal and blurred versions.
+A zip file will be downloaded containing the normal and blurred versions inside a subfolder called *blurred*.

 ![](.github/zip-single.png)